OSGeo/PROJ/jniwrap/README.md

 * For execution:
   * If a Java version less than the current version on the local machine is desired, add a `release` attribute in the `javac` task of `build.xml` before to compile.
+  * Proj version 4.9 or more recent compiled with the `--with-jni` option.